-How do I view the raw "access logs" and "error logs" for my Web site?
+How do I view the raw "access logs" and "error logs" for my website?

-If you're an advanced user and you would like to use your own Web statistics program, or you need to see the technical details of every connection made to your Web site for some other reason, you can access the "raw" log files yourself.
+If you're an advanced user and you would like to use your own Web statistics program, or you need to see the technical details of every connection made to your website for some other reason, you can access the "raw" log files yourself.
 These are the somewhat cryptic files generated by the Apache Web server that show each "hit" to your site.

 The server generates "access logs" showing each "hit", and "error logs" showing error messages from the Web server and any script you install.

-The access log files are generated daily.
+The access log files are generated daily, and are available for three years.
 The previous day's log files are usually available by 4 AM Pacific time.
+The error log files are generated live (in realtime), and are available for five days.

 Viewing logs in a Web browser